S-Samiksha/Restaurant_Reservation_and_Point_of_Sale_System/README.md

 11. Exception handling

+12. Lunch dinner, drinks split (remember manual says main course, drinks, and desert is a must) --> it is add another variable or just change the itemID, cuz when we display menu must account for the time (KIV)

 **How to discuss**
 1. go through the main class and check one by one (functionality, if there are any mistakes, class diagram issues bound to have) + check against manual
 2. make flat file tgt would be faster (we need staff, table, menu, set package, reservation also exactly 5 do tgt can finish very fast, order is during run time) + the coding in JAVA --> this is quite new so maybe we can do tgt?
 3. decide a date to finish the coding by OR everyday from 4 pm to 7pm we do coding tgt on discord/zoom

 ## Delegations(5 pointers, split according to similarity)